XITO2020/hello-world/README.md

 # hello-world
 this is my key to go through the door of the git world, as I have a magical plan to save the world, I come here to become the next wizzard
+I ve tried to do my own website with bootstrap, adding some php to make it dnamic, but for the moment, it s not finished yet, there s many bugs as regard the CSS: the website has not a perfect responsive behaviour.
+So I m here to stop making beginners bullshit as I m already something like 83.
+I think it's time...